 Listen carefully to the response.
 Do you understand what the person means?
 Check your understanding by probing for clarification.
 Check your assumptions with the other person.
 Do not challenge or disagree with what the person is telling you.
 This is an inquiry, not an inquisition.
 Your purpose is to understand the other person’s point of view, not to debate it.

 It’s best to record on self – stick notes (using a marker) and slap these onto banner paper.
 You want everyone involved in the process to be able to see the response.
 Do not edit the person’s comments.
 If what they said is too long to fit on a self – stick note, ask them how you might abbreviate what they said.
 Make sure, however, that you don’t lose the client’s meaning; notes that are too short are prone to misinterpretation.

 Phase 3.
 Analysis

 After you’ve gathered the client’s responses, it’s time to have THEM analyze them.
 In a requirements gathering process, you might ask the client to rate the requirements as ‘must haves’, ‘highly desirables’ and ‘nice-to-haves’.

 You might ask them to rate the performance level required for each feature.
 You might have them rate each feature versus a competitive offering.
 (You may have your own analysis work to do on the results of the inquiry, such as defining resource requirements to provide the feature set, but do that after the inquiry process is over.)

 Phase 4.
 Consensus

 If it doesn’t, go back and revise until they feel you’ve fully represented their point of view.
-As a project leader you are in the business of communicating.
-Formal inquiry is one of the skills t hat every project leader will have a need for at one time or another.
+As a project leader, you are in the business of communicating.
+A formal inquiry is one of the skills that every project leader will have a need for at one time or another.
 Have you sharpened your inquiry skills lately?